All photos and videos are taken on my farm.

 Are black howler monkeys endangered?

-Can I feed or touch howler monkeys?
+Can you approach or feed howler monkeys?

 Resources & how you can help